dvisionlab/Larvitar/docs/api/modules/tools/default.md

 - **Type:** tool category inside Larvitar (one of: `"utils", "annotation", "segmentation", "overlay"`),
 - **Description:** a string that describes the tool (eg to be shown in a tooltip)

-These tools are either cornerstone-customized tools or fully custom tools (e.g., `watershedSegmentationTool`)
+These tools are either cornerstone-customized tools or fully custom tools (e.g., `watershedSegmentationTool`) and can be added to the viewport through `addDefaultTools`.

 ### Example Tool Definition